Toyotomi Hideyoshi: Rise to power (1582–1585)

 In 1582, Hideyoshi began construction of Osaka Castle.
-Built on the site of the temple Ishiyama Hongan-ji, which was destroyed by Nobunaga, construction was completed in 1597.
+Built on the site of the temple Ishiyama Hongan-ji, which had been destroyed by Nobunaga, construction was completed in 1597.
 The castle would become the last stronghold of the Toyotomi clan after Hideyoshi's death.

 Conflict with Katsuie

 One Hundred Aspects of the Moon No.67, by Yoshitoshi: The Moon and Hideyoshi at the Battle of Shizugatake.

 In late 1582, Hideyoshi was in a very strong position.
 He summoned the powerful daimyō to Kiyosu Castle so that they could determine Nobunaga's heir.
 Oda Nobukatsu and Oda Nobutaka quarreled, causing Hideyoshi to instead choose Nobunaga's infant grandson Oda Hidenobu.

 Shibata Katsuie initially supported Hideyoshi's decision, but later supported Nobunaga's third son Nobutaka, for whom Katsuie had performed the genpuku ritual.
 He allied with Nobutaka and Takigawa Kazumasu against Hideyoshi.
 Tension quickly escalated between Hideyoshi and Katsuie, and at the Battle of Shizugatake in the following year, Hideyoshi destroyed Katsuie's forces.
 Hideyoshi had thus consolidated his own power, dealt with most of the Oda clan, and now controlled some 30 provinces.